 The Golden Era of Marriages

-This is certainly the golden era of marriage in the Bahamas, the Caribbean, and the Western world.
-I call it the golden era because more couples than ever are making the effort to invest in a loving relationship and we have all the tools necessary to make a marriage work: self-help books, videos, professional counseling, regular seminars, and fresh spirit of a willingness to learn.
+This is certainly a good time to get married.
+This is the golden era of marriage in the Bahamas, the Caribbean, and the Western world.
+I call it the golden era because more couples than ever are making the effort to invest in a loving relationship and we have all the tools necessary to make a marriage work: self-help books, videos, professional counseling, regular seminars, and a fresh spirit of a willingness to learn.
 People will always get married.
 Marriage will never cease to be part of our culture.
-Some people would have us to believe that since there seems to be an increase in the divorce rate, then marriage is in trouble.
+Some people would have us believe that since there seems to be an increase in the divorce rate, then marriage is in trouble.
 This is not true.

-In the Bahamas we have approximately 2200 marriages each year.
-There are about 345 divorces each year.
-That tells us one in every six marriages ends in divorce in the Bahamas.
+About 2.4 out of five marriages end in divorce in the Bahamas.
 Every family seems to be affected by divorce directly or indirectly through a relative or friend.
 Since it appears that so many marriages are breaking up through separation or divorce, many have concluded that the institution of marriage is crumbling into nonexistence.

 Today’s post-modern couples are not interested in just surviving or enduring.
 They have discovered that these are not good qualities for a happy marriage.
-They want deep, and meaningful, loving relationships.
+They want deep and meaningful, loving relationships.
 Here’s the good news.
 I’ve observed that more couples are seeking interactive, open, interpersonal marriages.
-More husbands and wives are wanting to become partners and not just co-inhabitors of the same domicile.
-More couples are seeking pre-marriage counseling, buying self-help marriage books, attending marriage seminars and workshops than ever before.
+More husbands and wives are wanting to become partners and not just occupants in the same domicile.
+More couples are seeking pre-marriage counseling, buying self-help marriage books, and attending marriage seminars and workshops than ever before.

 A SECRET HELL

 Many marriages are a secret hell.
 No one knows of the pain and misery.
 Sometimes these marriages last legally for ten, twenty, and even thirty years or more, when in reality, the couple would have been emotionally divorced all the time, though living together in the same house.
-These couples often give a good impression on the outside, but the marital cancer slowly spreads until physical separation seems inevitable.
-Then on lookers are surprised because they did not know of the "secret" cancer.
+As indicated earlier in this article, these couples often give a good impression on the outside, but marital cancer slowly spreads until physical separation seems inevitable.
+Then onlookers are surprised because they did not know of the "secret" cancer.
 Sometimes couples set themselves up for potential disaster.
 They do not sleep in the same bed, nor do they join their financial assets together.
-They go on separate vacations, and do not share in any fun-time activity together.
-They also may be of different religious faiths, etc. These are part of the recipe for martial discord.
+They go on separate vacations and do not share in any fun activities together.
+These are part of the recipe for marital discord.

-I firmly believe that because of this information age in which we are living, more and more couples are determine not to make a fool out of marriage or out of themselves.
+I firmly believe that because of this information age in which we are living, more and more couples are determined not to make a fool out of marriage or out of themselves.
+They want a vitalized, compassionate, meaningful partnership with their spouses.

 THE BEST OF TIMES

-The intention of this article is to encourage all couples by letting them know we are living in the best of times for having healthy marriages.
+This article intends to encourage all couples by letting them know we are living in the best of times for having healthy marriages.
 It’s all right to think, share your pain, seek help, and be different.
 It is the best of times because it’s okay for a woman to be strong, successful, and at the same time feminine.
-In these best of times, it’s okay for a man to be gentle and caring and at the same time productive.
+In this best of times, it’s okay for a man to be gentle and caring and at the same time productive.

 KEEP YOUR MARRIAGE